How to stay on top of allergies and asthma as spring blooms

 A trigger is anything that can cause you to have asthma symptoms.
 This might include trouble breathing, wheezing, tightness in the chest or coughing.

-"Some things to watch out for if your asthma is getting worse is progressive shortness breath and an increase of preventer use, these can be signs of a potentially more serious asthmatic episode.
+"Some things to watch out for if your asthma is getting worse is progressive shortness of breath and an increase of preventer use, these can be signs of a potentially more serious asthmatic episode.

-Doctor Jose Valerio says for asthma patients the asthma control test is essential.
+Doctor Jose Valerio says for asthma patients, the asthma control test is essential.

 Asthma Control